Name: John William VANCE

 Mr John Byers was the contractor for the new school (cost £303).
 Mr Dave Bourke’s bullocks pulled the stumps for the building.

 William Mathew, another early pioneer, had an uncle also named William Mathew, living at Rosewood Gate.
 This man helped clear the land for the Vance family.
 He wouldn’t have been a young man at the time as he died in 1879 aged 72.
 Olivia Vance’s younger brother John Edward Johnson built a house for them.
-Johnson fought in the Maori War in New Zealand and then joined the Queensland Police Force.
+Edward Johnson fought in the Maori War in New Zealand and then joined the Queensland Police Force.
 He was stationed at Marburg and later built the Royal Hotel in John Street.

 John Vance was granted his Certificate of Fulfilment of Conditions for his selection on 5 March, 1880.
 His neighbours, Richard Mason and Robert Boughen signed as witnesses to his continual residence on the selection.
 His improvements were described as one slab humpy with shingle roof and one room of weatherboard and iron roof costing about £20.
 Also 110 chains of two rail fence @14s per chain totalling £77.